How to run your video review and approval process online

 Action – time to get some feedback!

 With Filestage, video reviews are easy and save your team a tonne of time.
-Simply hit play to start watching the video, then click on the video to add a comment.
-This will create a marker and timestamp automatically, so it’s easy for everyone else to see which part of the video you’re talking about.
+Simply hit play to start watching the video, then click anywhere on the video frame to add a comment.
+This creates a marker and time stamped comment automatically, so it’s easy for everyone else to see which part of the video you’re talking about.

 Naeran Rubio – Associate Director of Content & Communications, Sharp